 On the Motor Leg: Find the 12 digit number beginning with "S"

 Table of Contents

 Section I: Q-Series Winch Operation and Care

 Defining: Warning, Caution and Notice 5

 Symbol Index

 General Safety Precautions 7-15

-Winch Anatomy (the parts of the winch) 16-17
+Winch Anatomy (the parts of the winch) .16-17

 Clutch Operation

 Remote Control Switch 19

 Cleaning 20

-Battery Recommendations 21
+Maintenance & Battery Recommendations

-Maintenance 21
+Use & Care of Synthetic Winch Line 21

-Troubleshooting 22
+Troubleshooting

 Section II: Q-Series Winching Guide

 Winching Guide Introduction 23

 Part 1 - Before you use your Q Series Winch

-Prepare winch cable before you use your winch 23
+Prepare winch line before you use your winch 23

-Practice, practice 24
+Practice, practice

 Plan your pull and pull to the plan 24

 Winching guidelines to always remember 25

-Part 2 - Essential Winch Accessories & Equipment nt
+Part 2 - Essential Winch Accessories & Equipmen ıt

 Leather Gloves 26

 Winch Hook Strap 27

 Tree Trunk Protector 27

 Heavy Duty D -Ring 28

 Snatch Block 28

 Shovel & Hand Tools 29

 Other Useful Off Road Accessories 29-31

 Part 3 - Setting up the pull

 How to choose an anchor point 32

 Steps 1-5: Setting up the pull 33-35

 Anchoring to a live tree 35

 Anchoring to a dead tree, rock or stump 35

 Anchoring to another vehicle 35

 Steps 6-11: Setting up the pull 35-37

 Part 4 - Engaging your Winch for the pull

 Steps 12-16: 38-41

 Part 5 - Vehicle Recovery Winch Rigging Option าร

 Creating a Straight Pull 42

 Increasing winching power with a Snatch Block 43

 Double Line Pull 44

 Triple Line Pull 45

 Buried Object Anchor 45

 Conclusion 45

-AVOID RISK OF SERIOUS INJURY BY READING ALL SAFETY MESSAGES AND PROCEDURE NOTICES CONTAINED IN THIS OPERATORS GUIDE AND THE ACCOMPANYING INSTALLATION MANUAL BEFORE ATTEMPTING TO INSTALL OR USE YOUR WINCH

-A Few Words About Product Safety:

-Your safety and the safety of others is very important.
+AWARNING A AVOID RISK OF SERIOUS INJURY BY READING ALL SAFETY MESSAGES AND PROCEDURE NOTICES CONTAINED IN THIS OPERATORS GUIDE AND THE ACCOMPANYING INSTALLATION MANUAL BEFORE ATTEMPTING TO INSTALL OR USE YOUR WINCH A Few Words About Product Safety: Your safety and the safety of others is very important.
 To help you avoid risks and make informed decisions this manual contains safety messages about your O-Series self-recovery winch.
-Individual safety messages and sections of this manual may be preceded by the safety alert symbol! [in triangle] and one of three signal words:

-You CAN be KILLED or SERIOUSLY HURT if you DO NOT follow instructions.
+Individual safety messages and sections of this manual may be preceded by the safety alert symbol! [in triangle] and one of three signal words: $\triangle$ WARNING $\triangle$ a hazardous situation which, if not avoided, could result in death or serious injury.
+You CAN be KILLED or SERIOUSLY HURT if you do not follow instructions.
+ACAUTION A a hazardous situation which, if not avoided, could result in minor or moderate injury.
+You CAN be moderately HURT and also may suffer property damage if you do not follow instructions.
+NOTICE Careful attention is required to this instruction or operation but does not generally relate to personal injury.
+Damage to product or other property may result if you don't follow instructions.

-ACAUTION A

-You CAN be HURT if you do not follow instructions.

-NOTICE

-Other important information regarding a safe assembly or operation procedure may be emphasized by a NOTICE signal.

 Pay careful attention to all WARNINGS, CAUTIONS AND NOTICES throughout this user guide and ALWAYS WORK SAFELY.

-Explanation of Symbols:

-Your safety and the safety of others is very important.
+Explanation of Symbols: Your safety and the safety of others is very important.
 To help you avoid risks and make informed decisions.